StylingAndroid/Prism/README.md

 * `IdentityFilter()` - returns the colour which was input.
 * `ShadeFilter(float amount)` - darkens the colour by effectively mixing in black.
 The value is a float from 0.0-1.0 which determines how much black to add.
 A value of 0 makes no change, and a value of 1.0 will produce pure black
-* `Tint(float amount)` - lightens the colour by effectively mixing in white.
+* `TintFilter(float amount)` - lightens the colour by effectively mixing in white.
 The value is a float from 0.0-1.0 which determines how much white to add.
 A value of 0 makes no change, and a value of 1.0 will produce pure white.

 Once again it is possible to create your own _Filters_ and that will be covered in the advanced documentation.